 Actually, if the estate is required to go through probate, you will need to be officially appointed executor by the probate court even if you meet one of the other criteria as well.
 That being said, there are some things you can do even before being officially appointed, and if the estate is not required to go through probate, you never need an "official" appointment.

-- Notice of Probate: Before the first probate hearing, you must notify all heirs named in the will, and any heirs who would inherit by state law if there were no will (even if there is a will).
+- Notice of Probate: Before the first probate hearing, many provinces require you to notify all heirs named in the will, and any heirs who would inherit by provincial law if there were no will (even if there is a will).

 - Probate Hearing: The court will hold a hearing to officially consider and approve your appointment as executor.
 Often this hearing is just a formality, and you may not need to attend at all.

 - Objections to Appointment: Note that interested parties have the right to legally challenge your appointment as executor (before your official appointment, or even afterwards), regardless of the reason for your executorship.

 - Probate Bond: If required by the court, you must obtain a probate bond before officially becoming executor.
 Such a bond protects the estate from any losses you cause (up to a certain dollar amount), and requirements for the bond can depend on jurisdiction, size of estate, whether or not you reside in the same province, and other factors

 - Letters: The final step in the appointment process, immediately following the probate hearing, is to receive your official documents from the court stating that you are the executor of the estate.
 These documents, sometimes known as Letters of Authority, Letters of Administration, or Letters Testamentary, are commonly referred to as your "Letters".

 If you do not live in the same state as the decedent, you may need to take a couple of extra steps in order to be officially appointed as executor (such as appointing a local agent).
 If you are using EstateExec, it will automatically add the appropriate task to your Task list, including detailed instructions.